How To Start Sprinting – And Why We Should All Sprint Sometimes

 #5: Accelerations

-The faster you can accelerate from the starting position to your top speed, the better your sprinting performance will be.
+The faster you can transition from stationary to top speed, the more powerful and efficient your sprinting will be—ultimately improving overall speed, stride mechanics, and race-day performance.

 #6: Plyometrics